CNPJ. 97.837.181/0001-47 A Publicly Trading Company NIRE 35300154410

 Composition of the Board of Directors

-13.1.
-Alternate Member.
-To elect each of the alternate members, the General Shareholders Meeting shall appoint one or more permanent Directors who can be substituted by each of these alternate members.
+13.1 Alternates.
+On electing each of the alternates, the General Shareholders’ Meeting shall appoint one or more effective directors who may be substituted by each of these alternates.

 13.2.
 Independent Board Members.
-At least 20% (twenty percent) of the Members of the Board must be , as defined in the Novo Mercado listing regulations.
-Under the terms of these regulations, Board Members will be considered to be independent if elected according to the terms cited in Articles 141, subparaphs 4 and 5 of Brazilian Corporation Law.
-When, due to the observance of the percentage mentioned in this article, this results in fractional number of members, the number will be rounded up or down to a whole number: (i) the nearest whole number above, when the fraction is equal to or greater than 0.5, or (ii) the nearest whole number below, when the fraction is less than 0.5.
-Qualification as Independent Board Members shall be expressly declared in the minutes of the General Shareholders Meeting that elects them.
+At least 20% (twenty percent) of the members of the Board must be independent, as defined in the Novo Mercado Regulations.
+Under the terms of these regulations, Board Members shall be considered independent if elected pursuant to the provisions of Article 141, paragraphs 4 and 5 of the Brazilian Corporate Law.
+If compliance with the percentage mentioned in this article results in a fractional number of members, the number shall be rounded up or down to a whole number: (i) the nearest whole number immediately above, when the fraction is equal to or greater than 0.5; or (ii) the nearest whole number immediately below, when the fraction is less than 0.5.
+Qualification as Independent Board Members shall be expressly declared in the minutes of the General Shareholders’ Meeting that elects them.

 13.3.
-Board Members’ Term of Mandate.
-Members of the Board of Directors and alternates shall be elected for a mandate of one (1) year, with reelection permitted.
-For purposes of this Article, 1 (one) year is considered to be a period containing 2 (two) consecutive Annual General Meetings of the Company.
+Board Members’ Mandate.
+Members of the Board of Directors and alternates shall be elected for a unified mandate of one (1) year, with re-election permitted.
+For purposes of this article, 1 (one) year is considered to be the period between 2 (two) consecutive Annual General Shareholders’ Meetings of the Company.

-14. Requirements for being a Board memeber.
-Both for a full-time Board Member and an Alternate Member, nominations for the Board membership must be for persons (i) who have not completed 70 (seventy) years of age on the date of his election to the Board of Directors (a Board member who reaches the age of 70 (seventy) while in office may complete his mandate), and (ii) who have recognized and proven experience, expertise and in a situation to fulfil the requirements of the post of Board Member.
+14. Requirements for being a Director.
+Both for a full board member and an alternate, appointments to the Board of Directors must be for persons (i) who have not completed 70 (seventy) years of age on the date of their election to the Board of Directors (a board member who reaches the age of 70 (seventy) while in office may complete his mandate); and (ii) who have recognized and proven experience, expertise and the conditions required for the post of board member.

-15. Election of Chairman and Vice-President.
-At the first meeting of the Board of Directors held after the election of members of the Board by the General Shareholders Meeting, the Board shall elect the President and Vice-President of the Board of Directors.
+15. Election of Chairman and Vice Presidents.
+At the first meeting of the Board of Directors held after the election of its members by the General Shareholders’ Meeting, the Board shall elect the Chairman and Vice Presidents of the Board of Directors.

 15.1.
-Temporary or permanent replacement of the President in the course of the Mandate.
-In the case of (a) the absence or temporary disability of the President of the Board, or (b) the death, incapacity or definitive disability of the Chairman of Board of Directors, he shall be replaced in the office of Director by his deputy, as provided in Article 15.2, and such alternate will not replace the role of President.
-It is incumbent on the Board of Directors to choose from amon the Directors in office that will replace the President in that function (either temporarily or permanently, as applicable).
-In case of permanent replacement of the Chairman of the Board, his replacement member will occupy this position until the end of the mandate of the president who replaced him.
+Temporary or Permanent Replacement of the Chairman in the Course of his Mandate.
+In the case of (a) the absence or temporary disability of the Chairman of the Board; or (b) the decease, permanent incapacity or disability of the Chairman of the Board of Directors, he shall be replaced in the office of Director by his alternate, as provided in Article 15.2, this alternate not replacing him in his function as Chairman.
+It is incumbent on the Board of Directors to choose from among the directors in office the person to replace the Chairman in that function (either temporarily or permanently, as applicable).
+In case of permanent replacement of the Chairman of the Board, his replacement will occupy this position until the end of the mandate of the Chairman who he has replaced.

 16. Frequency of Meetings of the Board.
-The Board shall meet (i) ordinarily, 6 (six) times a year, and (ii) extraordinarily, whenever corporate interests require so.
+The Board shall meet (i) ordinarily, 6 (six) times a year; and (ii) extraordinarily, whenever corporate interests require.

 16.2.
-Meeting format .
+Meeting Format.
 Meetings of the Board of Directors may be held by conference call, video conference or any other medium.
-All resolutions of the Board shall include the minutes drawn up on their book of Minutes of Meetings of the Board and certified by the board.
+All resolutions of the Board shall include the minutes drafted to the respective register of Minutes of the Board of Directors’ Meetings and certified by the president.

-17. Quorum Installation.
-The meetings of the Board are installed on a first conveing, with the presence of a majority of its members, and on second convening, with any number of Directors.
+17. Installation Quorum.
+The meetings of the Board are installed on a first call, with the presence of a majority of its members, and on second call, with any number thereof.

 Responsibilities of the Board of Directors

 19. Responsibilities.
-It falls to the Board of Directors, in addition to its other responsibilities established in these Corporate Bylaws, or the applicable legislation:
+It is incumbent on the Board of Directors, in addition to its other responsibilities established in these Corporate Bylaws, or the applicable legislation: